 Q. Can I make this with other berries or fruit?

 A. I haven’t made this particular soda recipe with other fruit, but I don’t see why you couldn’t try it with raspberries, blueberries, blackberries, peaches, pitted cherries, or even a combination.
 If you experiment with it, let me know which you like best.

 Strawberry Basil Soda

-- 1 pound strawberries , cleaned and trimmed
+- 1 pound strawberries , cleaned and trimmed (plus additional for garnish)

-- 1 cup water
+- 1 cup still water

 - 1 cup granulated sugar

 - ¾ cup loosely-packed basil leaves , torn (plus additional whole leaves for garnish)